wiso/ListOfPublicationsFromInspireHEP/README.md

 Create a list of publications from InspireHEP and produce a LaTeX document and a PDF.
 This tool can be useful when the list is very long and there are some LaTeX errors in the BibTeX entries.

+## Run it

+To run the script, you don't need to install it, you can use `uvx` to run it directly from the repository:

+    uvx --from listofpublicationsfrominspirehep check_biblio -h
+    uvx --from listofpublicationsfrominspirehep create_bibtex -h
+    uvx --from listofpublicationsfrominspirehep create_latex -h

 ## Install

+If, on the other hand, you want to install it, you can do it with `pip`:

 From a local checkout (classic workflow):

     python -m pip install -r requirements.txt

-Install the CLI tools with `pipx` (persistent install):

-    pipx install listofpublicationsfrominspirehep

-or run one-shot without installing with `uvx`:

-    uvx --from listofpublicationsfrominspirehep check_biblio -h
-    uvx --from listofpublicationsfrominspirehep create_bibtex -h
-    uvx --from listofpublicationsfrominspirehep create_latex -h

-## Publish to PyPI

-The repository now includes a GitHub Actions workflow that publishes a release to PyPI when you push a tag that starts with `v`.

-Typical flow:

-1. Bump the version in [pyproject.toml](pyproject.toml) and commit it.
-2. Create and push a tag such as `v0.1.1`.
-3. GitHub Actions runs tests, builds the wheel/sdist, and publishes to PyPI.

-Before the first release, enable trusted publishing for this repository in your PyPI project settings, or replace it with an API token-based setup if you prefer that model.

 ## How to use it

-First create the BibTex file downloading all your bib entries, for the options try:
+First create the BibTeX file downloading all your bib entries, for the options try:

     create_bibtex -h